StackExchange/dnscontrol/docs/get-zones.md

    zone:     One or more zones (domains) to download; or "all".

 FORMATS:
-   --format=js        dnsconfig.js format (not perfect, but a decent first draft) --format=zone      BIND Zonefile format --format=tsv       TAB separated value (useful for AWK) --format=nameonly  Just print the zone names
+   --format=js        dnsconfig.js format (not perfect, just a decent first draft) --format=djs       js with disco commas --format=zone      BIND Zonefile format --format=tsv       TAB separated value (useful for AWK) --format=nameonly  Just print the zone names

-When using `tsv`, the columns are:
+The columns in --format=tsv are:
    FQDN (the label with the domain)
    ShortName (just the label, "@" if it is the naked domain) TTL
    Record Type (A, AAAA, CNAME, etc.)
    Target and arguments (quoted like in a zonefile)

-The --ttl flag applies to zone and js formats.
+The --ttl flag only applies to zone/js/djs formats.

 EXAMPLES:
    dnscontrol get-zones myr53 ROUTE53 example.com
    dnscontrol get-zones gmain GANDI_V5 example.comn other.com
-   dnscontrol get-zones cfmain CLOUDFLAREAPI all dnscontrol get-zones -format=tsv bind BIND example.com dnscontrol get-zones -format=js -out=draft.js glcoud GCLOUD example.com`,
+   dnscontrol get-zones cfmain CLOUDFLAREAPI all dnscontrol get-zones -format=tsv bind BIND example.com dnscontrol get-zones -format=djs -out=draft.js glcoud GCLOUD example.com`,

-# Example commands
+Read a zonefile, generate a JS file, then use the JS file to see how different it is from the zonefile:

-dnscontrol get-zone
+   dnscontrol get-zone --format=js -out=foo.djs bind BIND example.org
+   dnscontrol preview --config foo.js

 # Developer Note